Taunton: Former County Council

-On 18 March 2022 the Government confirmed that Somerset's county council and four district councils will be replaced by a single unitary authority from 1 April 2023 with elections for the new authority's 110 councillors (2 per electoral division) taking place on 5 May 2022.
-The new unitary authority will be called Somerset Council.
+On 1 April 2023, Somerset's county council and four district councils were replaced by a single unitary authority called Somerset Council with elections for the new authority's 110 councillors (two per electoral division) having taken place on 5 May 2022.

 Parliament

-Taunton Deane is a county constituency of the House of Commons.
-It is based on the town, but extends to Wellington and small villages and parts of Exmoor.
-The current MP is Rebecca Pow of the Conservative Party.
+Taunton and Wellington is a county constituency of the House of Commons.
+It is based on the town, but extends to Wellington.
+The current MP is Gideon Amos of the Liberal Democrats.

 Geography

-Taunton lies on the River Tone between the Quantock, Blackdown and Brendon hills.
+Taunton lies on the River Tone between the Quantock, Blackdown, and Brendon hills.
 The area is known as the Vale of Taunton.
 It is surrounded by many other large towns and cities seen on this directional compass:

 Taunton is 38 mi south-west of Bristol, 28 mi north-east of Exeter, 63 mi north-east of Plymouth and 40 mi north-west of Weymouth.